History of Go: Early period

-Origin in China

-Go's early history is debated, but there are myths about its existence, one of which assuming that Go was an ancient fortune telling device used by Chinese astrologers to simulate the universe's relationship to an individual.

 The earliest written reference of the game is usually taken to be the historical annal Zuo Zhuan (c.
 4th century BCE), referring to a historical event of 548 BCE.
 It is also mentioned in Book XVII of the Analects of Confucius and in two of the books of Mencius (c.
 3rd century BCE).
 In all of these works, the game is referred to as yì (弈; Old Chinese: *ɢrak).
+The rules of the earliest forms of Go are unknown, but some scholars believe that in one variant, victory was achieved by having more stones on the board than your opponent.
+There is also speculation that the rules were simple, similar to those of the simplified variant rules of "Pure Go".